What happens if I file my HST return late?

 Most late HST returns are late because the bookkeeping behind them is behind.
 One skipped quarter becomes two, the numbers get harder to reconstruct, and the penalty math grows with the balance.
 The fix is boring: books that are current, and returns that are prepared from them on schedule.

 This is general information, not tax advice for your situation.
-Book a call and a Canadian accountant will give you the answer for your business.
+Get started and a Canadian accountant will give you the answer for your business.

 Common questions